convisoappsec/conviso-docs/docs/general/projects_management.md

 </div>

-### Project Details and Properties

-After selecting a Project, the default **Details** screen will be shown.
-You can review the project properties here, or edit them by clicking on the **Edit** icon to the right:
+To add new projects, on the right panel, select the Project you want to manage or create a new one by clicking on the “+ New Project” option.

 <div style={{textAlign: 'center'}}>